We bought a timeshare at Hilton a couple of years ago. I was really unhappy with this shopping for a while.

 It was a luxurious room with so many amenities like a full kitchen, jacuzzi, refrigerator, dryer, and of course stunning views.

 Again, my husband was so excited.
-He was like a kid, touching everything, dive into the king bed, keep saying “wow, it’s cool.”
+He was like a kid, touching everything, diving into the king bed, keep saying “wow, it’s cool.”

 At this point, my husband was highly motivated to purchase a timeshare.
 Once he decided, he will never change his mind.